jeremyButtler/freezeTB/README.md

     - [https://github.com/tcltk/tcl](
        https://github.com/tcltk/tcl)

-The stuff unique to freezeTB is under a dual license.
-The primary license is Unlicense.
-However, not all companies/countries like or will even respect the Unlicense.
-So, in those cases or cases were the Unlicense is not wanted/allowed, freezeTB is under the MIT license.

 - Unique to freezeTB:
   - Everything in programs
-    - This is the reason Norbert, I mean freezeTB, can fly on Windows.
   - The icon
   - Everything in scripts
-  - The terrible guides (guides folder)
-  - The scripts in benchmark

 # Install